-Vanpool drivers volunteer their services and in exchange get a number of benefits, including a mileage allotment for limited personal use of the van.
+Vanpool drivers volunteer their services and in exchange get a number of benefits, including a fee reduction and a mileage allotment for limited personal use of the van.
+The mileage allotment allows drivers to run personal errands during the work day, with a few restrictions.
 Drivers can be a Primary, Co-Driver or Back-up Driver and receive a reduction in their monthly vanpool fares; primary drivers do not pay a monthly fee, co-drivers split a regular monthly fee, and back up drivers receive a 25% discount on the regular monthly fee.

 A minimum of 5 years of general driving experience; have no at-fault accidents in the 3 years prior to assuming driver responsibilities and not more than one during any 3-year period while performing vanpool driver responsibilities; have no more than 1 moving violation in the 3 years prior to assuming driver responsibilities and not more than 2 during any 3-year period while performing vanpool driver responsibilities; have no Driving Under the Influence (DUI) offenses in the 5 years prior to assuming driver responsibilities or while performing vanpool driver responsibilities; have no disqualifying action taken against his/her driving license or certificate i.e., Department of Motor Vehicle (DMV) suspension or revocation at any time.